jjeanpedro03/jjeanpedro03/README.md

 ### Hello!
 Welcome.👋

-Hello, my name is Jean Pedro, I really like technology!
+My name is Jean Pedro, I really like technology!

 This is where I spend most of my time, where creativity and imagination turn into lines of code.